-As I mentioned above, the NET is the new official metric of the NCAA and is basically an improved replacement for the RPI.
-The NET is supposed to be a more modern metric that includes “the Team Value index, which is based on game results and factors game location, the opponent and outcome, as well as net efficiency, winning percentage, adjusted winning percentage, and a capped scoring margin.”
+As I mentioned above, the NET is the new official metric of the NCAA and is an improved replacement for the RPI.
+The NET is supposed to be a modernized metric that includes “the Team Value Index, which is based on game results and factors game location, the opponent and outcome, as well as net efficiency, winning percentage, adjusted winning percentage, and a capped scoring margin.”

 The official formula has not been released for the NET, but the rankings are updated daily for most of the season.

 The NET is what is used to determine what quadrant each game is and rankings are taken at the end of the year for Selection Sunday.
 For instance, a team may get a win that counts as a Quad 1 win at the time, but if that other team finished the year poorly, it may slide to a Quad 2 win by the end of the year.

 While the NET says that it caps the impact of the margin of victory, some still criticize it because the efficiency component is most likely still not capped.
 This is still technically speculation because seemingly no one knows the official algorithm used to generate the rankings.

 Strength of Record is one of the two results based metrics that the NCAA uses and ESPN describes it as “a measure of team accomplishment based on how difficult a team’s W-L record is to achieve.”